dylan-lang/dylan-programming-book/source/reuse.rst

 libraries to deliver components in compiled form, keeping the implementation of the library confidential.

-#. *Comparison with C++ and Modula:* Dylan libraries are similar to C++
+.. topic:: Comparison with C++ and Modula:

-   libraries in that they both are potentially shared components of many programs.
+   Dylan libraries are similar to C++ libraries in that they both are potentially shared components of many programs.
 Unlike C++ libraries, Dylan libraries include all the information needed to be used by another Dylan library — there is no companion header file that must be kept up to date.

    Dylan libraries are analogous to Modula packages — all the information necessary to use a library is contained in the library.

 .. _reuse-modules: